AninditaBasu/writing-technically/docs/source/courses-dita-authoring-tags.md

           <refbody>
           ...
-          What are the existence milestones?
+          What are the existential milestones?
           ...
           </refbody>